 While adding a basic instance, the step appears like so:

-While bulk adding discovered instances from OnSight, you will see the following options.
+While bulk-adding discovered instances from OnSight, you will see the following options.

 Easy Template Management

 As mentioned earlier in this guide, tags can provide a dynamic method for you to query your infrastructure.
 You can create any number of tags to capture things like: environment, server type, application type, responsible team, or any other internal taxonomy.
-For example, we’ve tagged this server with web for the function of server, Linux for the OS, and prod to indicate that it is in our production environment.
+For example, we’ve tagged this server with web for the function of the server, Linux for the OS, and prod to indicate that it is in our production environment.
 Tags can also be automatically applied to your infrastructure using templates.

 You can centrally view and manage all tags when you got to Settings > Tags.
-From there, you can merge and delete tags, which will update all places they have been used.
+From there, you can merge and delete tags, which will update all the places they have been used.
 Selecting View applied locations on each tag will show you where it is applied.